A downdraft table is a dust control device that reduces airborne wood dust during woodworking operations.

 These substances may cause or contribute to skin, eye, and lung irritation, allergic reactions and occupational asthma.
 There are also several wood preservatives that are toxic and present cancer risks (creosote, pentachlorophenol [PCP] and copper arsenate).

 Wood dust can create a combustible dust hazard.

-A wood floor edger with vacuum dust control is a device that reduces airborne wood dust during wood floor sanding.
+A vacuum dust control for reciprocating saws is a dust capture and control system that reduces airborne dust during cutting operations.

 BIM is a concept that offers software technology application (app) that integrates digital building information for hazard identification and safety planning.
 It can virtual map a project lifecycle from design through procurement, construction, operation, and maintenance.

 The Last Planner® System is a production planning and control system designed to produce predictable work flow and improve project performance across the design, construction and commissioning stages of construction projects.